 Step by step preparation to make dolmades the easiest way

 I must admit that whilst making the recipe following her almost, clear instructions when it came to the stuffing and folding, there was a vague cloud of confusion.
 I can assure you though, finally it’s so easy, it’s actually enjoyable.

 Have a look at the photos – they are a big help – and follow the step-by-step recipe.
 After about the 3rd folded vine leaf one, your fingers just take on a life of their own.
 Even for someone with not so nimble hands, it won’t take any more than 30 minutes for all of them.

 These small, vegan vine leaves rolls stuffed with rice and herbs are one of the best Greek dishes.
 And one of my absolute fav!
-Their delicate simplicity underline their and flavours,and they are always a great success on dinner parties.
-If you try the recipe, I bet there won’t be any left over, but in the rare case I lose, please let me know!
+Their delicate simplicity underlines their and flavours, and they are always a great success on dinner parties.
+If you try the recipe, I bet there won’t be any leftover, but in the rare case I lose, please let me know!

-How to eat and what to serve ith small Greek dolmades
+How to eat and what to serve with small Greek dolmades

 As a vegan appetiser, these delicious dolmades pair with almost everything.
 They can be part of a meze platter next to other bite-size delicacies and dips.
 Mixed green and tomato salads, marinated olives and anchovies, aubergine salad, kataifi shrimps and meatballs, tzatziki and taramasalata, bruschetta with several toppings, fried courgette balls and any kind of hummus are just some examples.
 Depending on your diet, you can easily combine any other appetiser, either with a crispy or soft texture, hot or cold.